Ipomopsis aggregata: Ecology

-Ipomopsis aggregata is pollinated most commonly by long-tongued moths and hummingbirds, although others can be seen.
+Ipomopsis aggregata most often visited and pollinated by and hummingbirds, with the rufous hummingbirds and calliope hummingbirds frequently seen attending the flowers in the Sierra Nevadas and broad-tailed hummingbirds the most frequent in the Rocky Mountains.
+In addition to hummingbirds the white-lined sphinx moth (Hyles lineata) occasionally feed from the flowers, but do not pollinate them.
+Other smaller moths are known too feed on the flowers near Fairplay Colorado at night and might be pollinators.
+Pollen collecting bees visit the flowers fairly frequently including Perdita giliae and bumblebees (Bombus).
 Basal leaves overwinter, even in subalpine areas of the Rocky Mountains.
 The plant blooms in late spring to early summer, and into fall if weather conditions are favorable.
 Optimal growing conditions include little water, part shade, and sandy soil.
 Although defined as hermaphroditic, Ipomopsis aggregata has shown sex allocation in flowering months, with phenotypic sex reaching a proportion of 0.77 female components to male.

 Elk and mule deer commonly feed on I. aggregata.

 Current research

 The plant is currently being used to better understand pollination factors.
 Researchers used fluorescent particles on flowers to create pollen analogs to track pollinating hummingbirds.
 This ultimately gains insight into cross pollination techniques carried out by pollinating bodies.
 Further, it is a model for pollinator-mediated selection and spatial genetic patterns.

 Uses

-Some Plateau Indian tribes boiled it as a drink for kidney health.
+In the traditional medicine of the Sahaptin people tribes boiled scarlet skyrocket is boiled to produce a drink for kidney health.